nightfallai/nightfall_dlp_action/README.md

 ## Supported CI Services
 ### GithubActions
-How to use the NightfallDLP Github Action inside a Github Workflow
+Example using the NightfallDLP Github Action inside a Github Workflow
-**N.B.** you _must_ use the actions/checkout step before the running the nightfalldlp action in order for it to function properly.
+_(*N.B. you must use the actions/checkout step before the running the nightfalldlp action in order for it to function properly)_
-)
 ```yaml
 name: nightfalldlp
 on: